Cellulose

 Fig. 12 Structural details of cellulose Iβ

-The occurrence of nonequivalent chains may explain the fine details displayed by the 13C CP-MAS sepctra of cellulose Iβ reference-in-status-bar.
 The resonances assigned to the C-1, C-4, and C-6 atoms exhibit distinct splitting.
 The different conformations of the glycosidic linkages and at the primary hydroxyl groups for the nonequivalent chains provide a structural explanation for these splittings.

-The crystal and molecular structures of the cellulose Iα allomorph have been established using synchrotron- and neutron-diffraction data recorded from oriented fibrous samples prepared by aligning cellulose microcrystals from the cell wall of the fresh water alga Glaucocystis nostochinearum reference-in-status-bar.
 The X-ray data recorded at 1 Å resolution were used to determine positions of the C and O atoms.
 The positions of hydrogen atoms involved in hydrogen bonding were determined from a Fourier difference analysis, using neutron-diffraction data collected from hydrogenated and deuterated samples.
 The resulting structure is a one-chain triclinic unit-cell of dimensions: a = 6.717 Å, b = 5.962 Å, c = 10.400 Å, α = 118.08°, β = 114.80°, γ= 80.37°, space group P1.
 The structure consists of a parallel chain arrangement of the “parallel-up” type packed in very efficient way, the density being 1.61 (Fig. 13).
 Contiguous residues along the chain axis adopt a conformation remarkably close to a 2-fold screw, which is not required by the space-group symmetry; all of the hydroxymethyl groups being in a trans–gauche conformation.
 The occurrence of the intrachain hydrogen bond O-3…O-5 is found throughout the structure, with an alternation of two slightly different geometries.
 The hydrogen bonds associated with O-2 and O-6 are distributed between a number of partially occupied, but still well-defined positions.
 As with cellulose Iβ, these partially occupied positions can be described by two mutually exclusive hydrogen-bonding networks, and there is no hint of intersheet O-H…O hydrogen bonds.

 Fig. 13 Structural details of cellulose Iα

 Given the relationship between monoclinic and triclinic unit cells, as well as the Iα→Iβ transformation effected by annealing in the solid state, it is likely that cellulose Iα also packs in a "parallel-up" fashion.
 The projections of the crystal structures of cellulose Iα and Iβ down the chain axis are remarkably similar (see later Fig. 17).
 As is shown by the projection perpendicular to the chain axis in the plane of the hydrogen-bonded sheets, the main difference is the relative displacement of the sheets in the chain direction.
 In both Iα and Iβ, there is a relative shift of about c/4 in the “up’ direction between neighboring sheets.
 The most probable route for the solid-state conversion of cellulose Iα to I^β is the relative slippage of the cellulose chains past one another.
 Such a movement does not require the disruption of the hydrogen-bonded sheets (along the 010 planes for cellulose Iβ and 110 planes for cellulose Iα), but slippage by c/2 at the interface of the sheets.
 The exact location of the Iα and Iβ phases along the crystalline cellulose microfibrils is another subject of interest.
-The respective components could be identified as alternating along the microfibril of the highly crystalline algal cellulose in the cell wall of Microdiction reference-in-status-bar.
+The respective components could be identified as alternating along the microfibril of the highly crystalline algal cellulose in the cell wall of Microdiction .

 Modeling studies have established that the two crystalline arrangements correspond to the two low-energy structures which could arise from parallel associations of cellulose chains.
-Within the framework of these studies, three-dimensional models have also been proposed which allow comparison of the similarities and the differences that characterize the two allomorphs of native cellulose reference-in-status-bar.
+Within the framework of these studies, three-dimensional models have also been proposed which allow comparison of the similarities and the differences that characterize the two allomorphs of native cellulose .

-Several hypotheses have been proposed to account for the occurrence of two phases in native cellulose.
-In general, samples that are rich in Iα are biosynthesized by linear terminal complexes containing a number of cellulose synthases, assembled in biological spinnerets at the cell membranes.
-Those rich in Iβ are organized in a rosette fashion reference-in-status-bar.
-However, a notable exception is tunicin, where linear terminal complexes produce almost pure Iβ reference-in-status-bar.
 Obviously, a comparison between the morphology of Iβ tunicin microfibrils with those of Iα-rich seaweed would be instructive.
 The former have a parallelogram shape, whereas the latter have a shape that is square (Fig. 14).
 Therefore, despite their common linear geometry, the terminal complexes of tunicates and those of seaweeds produce microfibrils of different shapes and crystalline polymorphism.
 Other factors may play a key role inducing crystalline structures of cellulose.

 Fig. 14 The relationships between the unit cell of cellulose Ia and Ib, and a schematic representation of the simultaneous occurrence of the two allomorphs within the same microfibril.
 Such an event (boxed area) is likely to be the site of an amorphous moiety within the microfibril